 I help individuals struggling to start a family, trying to conceive after pregnancy loss, coping with infertility or reproductive trauma, postpartum depression, anxiety and other mood changes.

 My clients also include individuals coping with a major life change, traumatic event, family-of-origin or intergenerational/cross-cultural trauma, young professionals & college students navigating their 20s and 30s, teachers and helping professionals who experience burnout or compassion fatigue, relationship & parenting stressors and more.

 How I Help

-Using my professional training, and your strengths, we will work together to help you feel better and thrive.
-I provide CBT, Mindfulness, IFS & EMDR -- evidence-based tools that will help you change old patterns and see results.
-I integrate mind-body strategies to help you get your anxiety under control and find symptom relief.
+It may feel important to know what therapeutic approaches I use, and if you are familiar, some of them include CBT, Mindfulness, IFS, IPT, Tapping & EMDR and other mind-body strategies that can help provide some relief and get anxiety under control.
+The treatment will depend on you and your needs.
 You will leave the first session with strategies to help you feel a little better right away.
 I take a modern approach to therapy and will not leave you floundering in silence.
 I will be an active conversation partner.
 While my primary role is not to give you advice, I will tell you my honest and genuine opinion if you ask for it.
 If you ask me how I'm doing, I won't turn the question on you and say "I wonder why it's important for you to know how I'm doing."
+I will listen with positive regard for you and your story and remember the important details of what you share.
 What sets me apart from other therapists is that I view the therapeutic relationship as an ongoing resource, the way you would a primary care doctor: My clients may seek out my help at a particular life stage and often feel comfortable to return for some new tools as they navigate new life milestones.
 I believe connection is healing, and use warmth, transparency, & humor, so it may feel like talking to a friend, who has the knowledge and tools to help.